uptonking/note4yaoo/pick-dict-glossary.md

   - to "resolve" is more like to settle a dispute or implement an acceptable resolution to mitigate or eliminate an issue.
     - In other words, "resolve" basically means settle or rectify an undesirable, conflict, problem or difficulty that has been encountered.
     - For example, you can resolve a disagreement between two people through compromises, or you can resolve a computer issue **through troubleshooting**.

+- e.g. vs i.e.
+  - In formal contexts, I would go with "e.g." and "i.e.", with two periods and without a whitespace
+  - are both Latin abbreviations.
+  - e.g. stands for exempli gratia and means “for example.”
+  - i.e. is the abbreviation for id est and means “in other words.”
+    - id est 意思是 that is